GremlinAviation/GremlinScripts/docs/gremlin/functions.md

 ### `Gremlin:setup(config)`

-Sets up Gremlin Scripting Tools.
+Sets up Gremlin.
 Docs for this are in [the setup section](./setup.md).